 We completed this ferry ride a few times and we have clearly described the trip in our article entitled, “How to get from Male Airport to Male City.”

 How did we find cheap flight tickets to the Maldives?

-We used a price comparison site called BookingBuddy.
+We used two price comparison sites called Momondo and BookingBuddy.
 Since we flew from Kuala Lumpur to Malé.
 Therefore, there were a few different airlines servicing that route.
-BookingBuddy is set up in such a way that we could compare up to 8 different websites at the same time which we liked.
+BookingBuddy is set up in such a way that we could compare up to 8 different websites at the same time which we liked whereas Momondo searches all the sites at one time and then provides you with the cheapest fare.
 This allowed us to quickly discover that Air Asia was the cheapest airline (by far) for our flight.
-Here is a link below to their price comparison page if you want to check out prices for flights to Maldives or another destination:
+Here is a link below to their price comparison pages if you want to check out prices for flights to Maldives or another destination:

 Since Maafushi is regarded as a “guesthouse” island, it probably wouldn’t make economical sense to fly domestically to get there.
 The ferry ride was roughly two hours.
 Save the cash and take the ferry.